We're an affiliate

 Practicalities

-I have already mentioned run-times, but what about charge-times and readiness of your mower?
-A gas mower is always ready to go as long as you have the fuel available, whereby a cordless mower could take anything up to 2 hours to charge, depending on your battery supply and its amp hours.
-If you already have a charged battery then this is not a problem and you are ready to go.
+Both gas and electric cordless mowers have the freedom to maneuver around the lawn without being restricted by a power cord.
+However, there are some practical differences between the two types of mowers.
+A gas mower is always ready to go as long as you have the fuel available, whereas a cordless mower could take anything up to 2 hours to charge, depending on your battery supply and its amp hours.

 A practical advantage of an electric cordless mower is the ability to share the batteries across multiple tools from the same brand.
-So if you do already have batteries with other cordless tools, then you have the option to purchase a mower as a bare tool only (no battery or charger supplied).
+So if you already have batteries with other cordless tools, then you have the option to purchase a mower as a bare tool only (no battery or charger supplied).

 Maintenance

-The only maintenance required on a cordless lawn mower is ensuring that the blade is sharp, the deck is cleaned on a regular basis and the battery is stored safely during the Winter months.
+Maintaining a gas lawn mower can be done by anybody with some basic tools found around the yard.
+However, a cordless electric lawn mower needs little or no maintenance when compared to its gas cousin.
+The only maintenance required on a cordless lawn mower is ensuring that the blade is sharp, the deck is cleaned on a regular basis, and the battery is stored safely during the Winter months.

 Still Unsure – Gas or Electric Cordless Mower?